When should I receive my redundancy payment in the UK? (2026 timeline and rules)

 - Your redundancy consultation must legally start 30 days before dismissals for 20-99 employees, or 45 days for 100+ employees.
 This gives you protected time to understand and discuss the terms.

 - You qualify for statutory redundancy pay after two years of continuous employment.
-Payment rates depend on your age: half week’s pay (under 22), one week’s pay (22-40), or one and half week’s pay (41+), with weekly pay capped at £700 up to £21,000 (2024).
+Payment rates depend on your age: half a week’s pay (under 22), one week’s pay (22-40), or one and a half weeks’ pay (41+), with weekly pay capped at £751 and the total capped at £22,530 from 6 April 2026.
+The Employment Rights Bill 2025 is phasing in day-one unfair dismissal protections, but the 2-year qualifying period for statutory redundancy pay remains in place in 2026.

 - Your employer must pay you on your last day or an agreed date in writing, with full calculations provided within 14 days of employment ending.